Skip to content

 The generator also creates migrations for the account table and authentication features.

-Configuring the Portal
+Gating the Portal with Authentication

 ruby